mariotko9/cursogit-github/README.md

-"# curso git-github"
+# Curso git-github - Portal Jornadadev

-# Passos iniciais desde a criação do repositório local no Git até subir no repositório remoto do Github!
+Passos iniciais desde a criação do repositório local no Git até subir no repositório remoto do Github!